sighingnow/jekyll-gitbook/_pages/CCAI.md

 # Configure Dialogflow CX Virutal Agent

+## Table of Content

+Introduction to Webex Contact Center with Dialogflow CX Addresses and Credentials
+Provisioning
+	Objectives
+	Introduction to Provisioning
+Create Dialogflow CX Virtual Agent
+	Objectives
+	Task 1.
+Create new Virtual Agent
+	Task 2.
+Assign the agent that you created for the Conversational profile.
+	Task 3.
+Configure Google Contact Center AI connector Task 4.
+Create Contact Center AI config
+Configure Dialogflow CX Virtual Agent
+	Objectives
+	Task 1.
+Navigate to Dialogflow CX Agent flow builder and customize the initial greeting.
+	Task 2.
+Create new page to collect the caller name Task 3.
+Create new page Agent_or_Estimate and connect it with the Caller_Name page.
+	Task 4.
+Configure Route in Agent_or_Estimate page to move the call to new page What_Kind_Of_Agent.
+	Task 5.
+Configure Route for Estimate branch and Connect Agent_or_Estimate to new page Estimate_Detai...
+	Task 6.
+Configure Estimate_Details page with Parameters and Route Task 7.
+Configure Estimate_Details page with Routes.
+Configure Flow with Virtual Agent in Webex Contact Center Management Portal
+	Objectives
+	Task 1.
+Create new flow.
+	Task 2.
+Configured Handled path to extract estimate data for the Analyzer report.
+	Task 3.
+Configured Escalated to move the call to the appropriate Queue with live agents.
+	Task 4.
+Add the flow to you Entry Point.
+	Task 5.
+Test your configurations.
+Related Information

 ## Introduction to Webex Contact Center with Dialogflow CX

 The Webex Contact Center with Google CCAI is the integration that allows the use of Google Text-To-Speech, Natural Language Understanding and Virtual Agent technologies with Webex Contact Center.